 They are also the most durable and less prone to damage from drops or impacts.
 However, the ear pads can still wear down over time, and the wires can become tangled or damaged, reducing lifespan.

-Higher-quality headphones are generally made from more durable materials like metal and high-quality plastic.
+Metal and premium plastic are used to make high-end headphones.
 They are also manufactured with more attention to detail, ensuring they are less prone to defects or failures.

-On the other hand, cheaper headphones are typically made from lower-quality materials and are manufactured quickly and cheaply.
+Cheaper headphones, on the other hand, use lower-quality materials and are constructed fast.
 They are more prone to defects or failures, which can significantly reduce their lifespan.

 Finally, maintenance and care are crucial factors that affect headphones’ lifespan.
 Regular cleaning and maintenance can help keep your headphones in good condition and extend their lifespan.